 7 U.S. Congress, House Committee on Government Reform and Oversight, Subcommittee on Government Management, Information, and Technology, H.R.
 2939, Federal Sunset Act of 1998, hearing before subcommittee, 105th Cong., 2nd sess., Sept.
-14, 1998 (Washington: GPO, 1998), pp. 7-37.
+14, 1998 (Washington: GPO, 1998), (continued...)

-provided for the record referenced the INS v.
+criticism of the bill raised at the 1998 hearing concerned potential constitutional problems with the commission framework.
+An advisory opinion from the Department of Justice provided for the record referenced the INS v.
 Chada decision by the Supreme Court in 1983 (462 U.S. 919), and concluded: